mciach/masserstein/README.md

-# Contents of this repository
+# Polistein

-This repository contains software tools which allow to compare spectra using the Wasserstein distance and estimate relative abundances of molecules from the spectrum by minimizing the Wasserstein distance.
+This repository contains software tools which allow to compare MALDI-ToF polymer spectra using the Wasserstein distance and estimate relative abundances of molecules from the spectrum by minimizing the Wasserstein distance.

 The tools are distributed as a Python3 package called `masserstein`.
 The package contains functions for generating spectra from chemical formulas, basic processing (centroiding, smoothing), and fitting combinations of reference spectra of analytes to a spectrum of their mixture.
 Example uses of the package are shown in the tutorials available on this repository.